thatguycodes/nx-enterprise/docs/ARCHITECTURE.md

 ### ADR-004: Token-First Design Philosophy

-**Decision**: All design decisions must originate as tokens; no hard-coded values in components.
+**Decision**: All design decisions must originate as tokens; no hard-coded hex values in components.

 **Context**: Need to maintain design consistency and enable theming.